Extraterrestrial/ponymodule/README.md

 Type 'make' to compile.

 How to use:
-Load the module:
+Load the module (as root):
-# insmod pony.ko
+insmod pony.ko

-Then let's check a major number:
+Then let's check a major number.
+Type 'dmesg | tail -2'.
-$ dmesg | tail -2

 ...and create a device as dmesg said.

 Done.
-You can generate a phrase by command:
+You can generate a phrase by command 'cat /dev/pony'.
-$ cat /dev/pony